ltornyi/nx-ng-mfe/README.md

 Style defined on the global stylesheet of the remote are not served when the host consumes the remote.
 See solution/workaround here: https://stackoverflow.com/questions/67633345/serving-styles-and-assets-with-webpack-5-module-federation

+## Adding an NX library

+The library will be shared across the host and the remote but we want it to be loaded only once.
+Steps to get there:

+### Create the library and add a component

+  nx generate @nrwl/angular:library design-system --buildable nx g component blk-button --project=design-system --export

+### Modify the library's public API

+Add the following to the library's index.ts:

+  export * from './lib/blk-button/blk-button.component';

+This ensures the component is directly exported (not just through the module) so module federation will work correctly.

+### Modify the webpack config of the host and the remote

+When we created the library, NX added a new path to the root tsconfig.base.json:

+  "paths": {
+    "@nx-ng-mfe/design-system": ["libs/design-system/src/index.ts"]
+  }

+The same path needs to be added to each webpack config to indicate this is shared from a module federation perspective as well.
+Modify both `webpack.config.js` files at the sharedMappings.register call:

+  sharedMappings.register(
+    tsConfigPath,
+    [
+      /* mapped paths to share */
+      '@nx-ng-mfe/design-system'
+    ],
+    workspaceRootPath
+  );

+As usual, we can import the DesignSystemModule as usual in the remote and in the host and we can start using the components.
+At runtime, the shared chunk will only be loaded once.